actions/stale/README.md

 #### stale-issue-label

 The label that will be added to the issues when automatically marked as stale.
-It should also be the one you should use if you wish to manually mark as stale the issues.
+If you wish to speedup the stale workflow for the issues, you can add this label manually to mark as stale.

 Default value: `Stale`